 #3 – New Life

 In January we were traveling south along the coast of Big Sur in California.
 Unbeknownst to us at the time, there is a small patch of beach on the southern end that is a nursery for elephant seals.
 Elephant seals migrate to this area of California every year to give birth and then nurse their young.
-Upon our arrival, we did not know this but we arrived to the beach being overrun by the massive creatures.
+We arrived to the beach being overrun by the massive creatures.

 Elephant Seal Birth